torvalds/linux/Documentation/networking/rxrpc.rst

      Any packets waiting in the socket's receive queue will be discarded if this is issued.

-Note that all the communications for a particular service take place through the one server socket, using control messages on sendmsg() and recvmsg() to determine the call affected.
+Analte that all the communications for a particular service take place through the one server socket, using control messages on sendmsg() and recvmsg() to determine the call affected.